glankk/gz/USAGE.md

 The following commands are available:

--   **show/hide menu**: Opens the utility menu if it's closed, closes it if it's opened. *Default: `R + L`*
+-   **show/hide menu:** Opens the utility menu if it's closed, closes it if it's opened. *Default: `R + L`*
 -   **return from menu:** Returns to the previous menu, as if the *return* button was pressed. *Default: `R + D-Left`*